shilangyu/LINES-buildroot/lab3/report.md

 # Procedure to recreate the design from the attached archive

 After unpacking the attached archive `wojnarowskim_lab3.tar.gz` there will be a `setup.sh` script.
 Running it will download buildroot, copy over config files, change the size of the vfat partition, and finally make the images.
+In this lab, however, many manual work with moving images around, creating partitions etc is required, thus I have failed to automate it.
+Hopefully the report describes all steps needed.

+\newpage

 # Description of the solution